royratcliffe/zephyr_fatal_error_policy/README.md

 ## Custom Fatal Error Handlers

-The idea is to set up an "iterable section" ([Zephyr Project 2024a](#ref-ZephyrAPI)) of decoupled system fatal error handlers---zero or more function pointers to mandatory fatal safety procedures.
+The idea is to set up an "iterable section" (see [Zephyr API](https://docs.zephyrproject.org/latest/index.html)) of decoupled system fatal error handlers---zero or more function pointers to mandatory fatal safety procedures.
 Whenever fatal errors occur, the primary handler first invokes the special section before logging the error and either halting the system or rebooting it.

 How does it work?
 The application defines one or more fatal error handlers using a `SYS_FATAL_ERROR_DEFINE` macro.
 The replacement fatal error handler will promptly invoke them all, one by one, on critical errors.
 Find the full implementation on [GitHub](https://github.com/royratcliffe/zephyr_fatal_error_policy/blob/main/include/sys/fatal_error.h).
 It includes a new `sys/fatal_error.h` header file.
 Extract below.
 The macro adds a handler structure to the fatal error section.